 Tally

 Tally is the middle ground: an all-in-one hub that tracks materials inventory, consolidates invoices, and streamlines product creation.
-With Tally, creators can focus more on what they care about: creating and sharing their craft.

 As an apparel business selling custom appliqué designs, you might be selling multiple designs, each with their own array of colors and sizes to choose from.